bubu2323/anime-db/README.md

 Implementing the modal part was easy, especially thanks to the html tag  `dialog`

 Once this part was finished, I decided I wanted to implement the search bar as well and, since I initially thought of making the project only with Javascript, I implemented the function without using a back-end language and therefore I created a function that starts when the user writes the title to search for.
-Finally, to hide the API key, I found a solution that sees the use of PHP to store it and pass it to Javascript.
+Finally, to hide the API key, I found a solution that sees the use of import/export to store it and pass it to Javascript.
 This last part took me a long time because I had no knowledge of the security criteria.</p>

 <p  align="right"><a  href="#readme-top">back to top</a></p>